Jayamalar11/myagv_2023_jn/README.md

 ---

-# Module 2 — Human Follower
+# Module 2 — Human Follower (ROS 1)

 This module follows a human using **Google MediaPipe Pose Estimation**.

-Instead of tracking hands or feet, it follows the user's torso for much smoother movement.
+Instead of tracking hands or feet, it follows the user's torso for smoother and more stable movement.

 ---